tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 - Designed to ensure that there is a minimum income received by producers

 #### Impacts
-- Informal illegal markets could
+- Informal illegal markets could result